We must #TalkSudepNow - will your local health providers help by supporting SUDEP Action Day 2022?

 One great way to get involved in SUDEP Action Day 2022 is to contact your local health providers eg: Gp Surgeries, Hospitals, County Council Health Scrutiny Boards or Integrated Care System (ICS).

-SUDEP Action has some incredibly supportive health professionals who support SUDEP Action Day and the work of the charity, but there are others who aren’t aware about the urgent need to tackle epilepsy deaths, including those from SUDEP (Sudden Unexpected Death in Epilepsy).
+Many health professionals already support SUDEP Action Day and the work of the charity, but there are others who aren’t aware about the urgent need to tackle epilepsy deaths, including those from SUDEP (Sudden Unexpected Death in Epilepsy).
 SUDEP Action Day is the perfect opportunity to raise awareness of this.

-Whether you’ve spoken to your local health providers about this topic before, or if this is your first time writing to them – getting involved by contacting them can really help us raise local and national awareness.
-Please be aware that many health providers remain under pressure due to the COVID-19 pandemic, so this could impact on how you are able to contact them, and how long it may take them to reply to you.
+Whether you’ve spoken to your local health providers about this topic before, or if this is your first time writing to them – getting involved by contacting them can really help.
+Please be aware that many health providers remain under pressure due to the COVID-19 pandemic, so this could impact on how you are able to contact them, and how long it may take them to reply.

-You may also want to bring this matter to the attention of local leaders of health committees who meet with local leaders in the NHS .
+You could also #TalkSudepNow to local leaders of Council health committees who meet with local leaders in the NHS .

 Who to contact?

-Contacting the Chair of Health and Wellbeing and/or the Chair of Joint Health and Overview in your local County Council - You can normally find their contacts by searching your local county or unitary authority and searching meetings of committees where councilliors involved will be listed.
+Contacting the Chair of Health and Wellbeing and/or the Chair of Joint Health and Overview in your local County Council - Find their contact details by searching your local county or unitary authority and searching meetings of committees where councilliors involved will be listed.
+For example: